The theme is forest and man and the world around him. Lesson summary on the surrounding world "forest and man." Preparing to learn new material

 D. Forests are our common wealth, we must be able to admire them, we must protect the forest.

-U. Theme of the lesson: "Forest and man".
-In the lesson, we will talk about the role of the forest in the life of people and nature, get acquainted with the environmental problems of forests and the protective activities of people in the forest zone.
+U. Lesson topic: "Forest and man."
+During the lesson we will talk about the role of forests in the lives of people and nature, get acquainted with the environmental problems of forests and the conservation activities of people in the forest zone.

-U. What did you learn about the forest zone?
-(Students complete tasks on the interactive whiteboard):
+U. What have you learned about the forest area?
+(Students complete tasks on the interactive board):

 a) Indicate the taiga zone on the map.